Ohio State University Men's Glee Club

-The Ohio State University Men's Glee Club is an all-male choral ensemble at The Ohio State University.
+The Ohio State University Men's Glee Club is an all-male choral ensemble at Ohio State University.
 Officially founded in 1875, the Men's Glee Club is one of the oldest student organizations on Ohio State's campus and one of the oldest collegiate glee clubs in the United States.
 The group has garnered many accolades, most notably winning Choir of the World 1990 from the Llangollen International Musical Eisteddfod.

 Membership consists of Ohio State students auditioned from all academic colleges within the university.
 Robert J. Ward is the current director, and Casey L. Cook is the current accompanist.

 The Glee Club today

 Overview

 Today, the Men's Glee Club consists of approximately 75 singers.
 The majority of the singers are undergraduates, but the Glee Club is open to graduate students.
 The Men's Glee Club describes itself as a "brotherhood that commits itself to excellence through artistry, achievement in academics, and outreach to the community."